 How long does homemade coleslaw last?

-What do you eat no mayo coleslaw with?
+What do you eat with purple cabbage coleslaw?

 Oven-baked chicken breasts